LinJiarui/linjiarui.github.io/_pages/en/cv.md

 * Nov, 2014, Best Presentation of Tsinghua University Doctoral Academic Forum

 ### Teaching
+* Dec, 2024, Second Prize for the Teaching Award of the Guangdong Society of Education (rank 2/3)
+* Dec, 2024, The Liubing Award of Tsinghua University
 * Aug, 2024, Sponsorship for Young Outstanding Teacher in CAD/CG of China Graphics Society (5 in total)
 * Apr, 2023, Great Mentor and Beneficial Friend selected by the graduate students in Tsinghua (47 in total)
 * Dec, 2022, Outstanding Instructor for Social Practice of Graduate Students in Beijing